Jackie Robinson: Pennant races and outside interests (1951–1953)

-World Championship and retirement (1954–1956)
+World Series Championship and retirement (1954–1956)

 In 1954, Robinson had 62 runs scored, a .311 batting average, and 7 steals.
 His best day at the plate was on June 17, when he hit two home runs and two doubles.
-The following autumn, Robinson won his only championship when the Dodgers beat the New York Yankees in the 1955 World Series.
+The following autumn, Robinson won his only championship when the Dodgers defeated the New York Yankees in the 1955 World Series.
 Although the team enjoyed ultimate success, 1955 was the worst year of Robinson's individual career.
 He hit .256 and stole only 12 bases.
 The Dodgers tried Robinson in the outfield and as a third baseman, both because of his diminishing abilities and because Gilliam was established at second base.
 Robinson, then 36 years old, missed 49 games and did not play in Game 7 of the World Series.
-Robinson missed the game because manager Walter Alston decided to play Gilliam at second and Don Hoak at third base.
+He missed the game because manager Walter Alston decided to play Gilliam at second and Don Hoak at third base.
 That season, the Dodgers' Don Newcombe became the first black major league pitcher to win twenty games in a year.

 In 1956, Robinson had 61 runs scored, a .275 batting average, and 12 steals.
 By then, he had begun to exhibit the effects of diabetes and to lose interest in the prospect of playing or managing professional baseball.
 Robinson ended his major league career when he struck out to end Game 7 of the 1956 World Series.
 After the season, the Dodgers traded Robinson to the arch-rival New York Giants for Dick Littlefield and $35,000 cash (equal to $ today).
 The trade, however, was never completed; unbeknownst to the Dodgers, Robinson had already agreed with the president of Chock full o'Nuts to quit baseball and become an executive with the company.
 Since Robinson had sold exclusive rights to any retirement story to Look magazine two years previously, his retirement decision was revealed through the magazine, instead of through the Dodgers organization.